Lesson Contents

 Unlike most routing protocols, BGP only selects a single best path for each prefix.
-It doesn’t do ECMP (Equal Cost Multi-Path Routing) by default but it is possible to enable this.
+It doesn’t do ECMP (Equal Cost Multi-Path Routing) by default, but it is possible to enable this.

-In order for BGP to use the second path, the following attributes have to match:
+For BGP to use the second path, the following attributes have to match:

 Also, the next hop address for each path must be different.
 This comes into play when you are multihomed to the same router.